galagade/guardrails/README.md

 # Guardrail Security Scanning app
 This app contains the challenge for full stack engineer.
-The app consist of dashboard, API and docker.
+The app consist of dashboard, API and docker config files.
 To run the application please make sure you docker installed in your machine

 ## Running the application